-The Honeywell 7-Day was about average when it came to install, keeping its trend of basically mirroring a traditional model, with the addition of remote connectivity.
-This model, as well as the other Honeywell model we tested, did not come with a built-in level, and also did not come with a screwdriver, requiring you to have access for these tools for a problem-free install.
+The Honeywell 7-Day was about average when it came to installation, keeping its trend of basically mirroring a traditional model with the addition of remote connectivity.
+This model, as well as the other Honeywell model we tested, did not come with a built-in level and also did not come with a screwdriver, requiring you to have access to these tools for a problem-free install.

 When it came to supplied documentation for the install, we found it to be somewhat lacking, instructing us to locate an instructional video that we couldn't actually find.
-This issue may have been fixed by now, but at the time of our testing we were limited to the written instructions only.
-This ended up being the most difficult thermostat to install, but it still didn't take more than an hour to put in.
+This issue may have been fixed by now, but at the time of our testing, we were limited to the written instructions only.
+This was the most difficult thermostat to install, but it still didn't take more than an hour to put in.

 To evaluate the level of customer support Honeywell offered, we sent in an email stating that the existing thermostat had been removed, leaving only bare wires.

-After 7 days of waiting with no response, we sent in a followup email and received a response within an hour.
+After waiting a full week with no response, we sent in a followup email and received a response within an hour.
 They gave the most detailed information, asking us to track down the wires at the furnace, and then gave specific instructions on where to connect what and what to do after we connected them, solving our problem within a few back and forth exchanges over email.